neue häute e.V., a Berlin collective of artists and curators

 We are developing a cooperative interdisciplinary place in which a café-bar & LAB & residences studio are interwoven as places and as practices: choreographic-artistic work is localized, a wide variety of public spheres are created.

 aiming to support independent production locally, from alternative models of consumption, to self-organization, care & feminist politics and interdisciplinary collaborations focused on process-based practices and practice-based research.

-Our collective operates through the development of biannual thematic process-based research strands.
+Our collective operates through the development of biannual thematic research strands.
 The first one being: Local Affairs (2020/21).

 The events produced by NEUE HÄUTE will be accompanied by different educational and participatory formats, engaging a variety of publics in the co-creation of different forms of knowledge production.